 The main objective is “Oral Health for general Health’.

-The department aims to instil the following objectives in every student
+The department aims to instill the following objectives in every student

 The Programme Educational Objectives aim to produce graduates with excellent clinical, analytical and problem solving skills with well- developed ethical and social responsibilitiesand ability to keep abreast of newer developments and apply it to day to day practice in an evidence based manner.